juj/emgc/README.md

 If Emgc is operating in only-collect-when-stack-is-empty mode, the above code will temporarily require `1 + 4 + 7 + 10 + ... + 30001` = `150,025,000 bytes` of free memory on the Wasm heap!

 The recommendation here is hence to be extremely cautious of containers and strings when building without `--spill-pointers`.
 It is advisable to perform std::vector style **geometric capacity growths** of memory for containers and strings when compiling under this mode to mitigate the quadratic memory growth issue.

+### WebAssembly SIMD

+Emgc utilizes WebAssembly SIMD instruction set to speed up marking.

+In a synthetic, possibly best-case performance test ([test/performance.c](test/performance.c)), Emgc achieves a and a 1128.32 MB/sec marking speed in scalar mode and a 3602.85 MB/sec marking speed with SIMD.
+(3.19x faster)

+To enable SIMD optimizations, build with the `-msimd128` flag at both compile and link time.

 # Testing